michaelpippolito/youtube-mix/README.md

 This Python file can be used to create unique power hour mp3 files from your own playlists.

-The song will change once every minute and give some indication when it changes.
+The song will change once every minute and give some indication when it changes. <br />
-At each song change, participants are meant to take one shot of beer.
+At each song change, participants are meant to take one shot of beer. <br />
-For more information on power hours, check out: https://en.wikipedia.org/wiki/Power_hour
+For more information on power hours, check out: https://en.wikipedia.org/wiki/Power_hour <br />

 In order for this code to run properly, a few installations are required.
   1. Python 2.7+